Hello OM's and YL's,

 73 es good DX de

 There's no way around good pileup practice and discipline.
-Any distortions on a rare DX costs a few contacts and think about - when you would work them and you are talking about others signals, somedays the same could happen to you and you also miss a rare one... so please please please take a look at the DX Code of Conduct and think about!
+Any distortions on a rare DX costs a few contacts, remember - when you would work them and you are talking over others signals, somedays the same could happen to you and you also miss a rare one... so please please please take a look at the DX Code of Conduct and think about!